PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 rare crash in boss rush when there is special dialogue animations are not properly loaded when equipping certain boons (requires modutil) added missing 'Rending Claws' upgrade to Twin Fists hammer

+2.4.8

+fixed issues :
+opening the boon manager while having a centaur heart healed you